 The truth about Lauren Ridloff's parents: Complete story here!

 Lauren Ridloff has hit the headlines as the first-ever deaf superhero in the Marvel Cinematic Universe; the actress plays the role of superfast Makkari in the recently released Eternals.
-While the inclusion of the black, deaf, and opportunity deprived actress in the star-studded film like s has certainly broadened MCU's appeal, Ridloff calls the opportunity a life-changing experience.
+While the inclusion of the black, deaf, and opportunity-deprived actress in the star-studded film like s has certainly broadened MCU's appeal, Ridloff calls the opportunity a life-changing experience.
+She is married toDouglas Ridloff and has two kids.

 Lauren's acting career started only a few years ago.
 The actress used to work as a teacher and a gig teaching American sign language to theatre director Kenny Leon launched her acting career; she gotthe lead role in the Broadway Children of a Lesser God, and not long after, Ridloff appeared in films like The Walked Dead, Legacies, and more.